 If you have built up some credit card debt AND want to spread the cost of some big purchases then a balance transfer and purchase credit card could be the answer.
 These cards offer a 0% interest period on both debt transferred from other credit cards and new purchases for a set period of time.

 The drawback is that the 0% periods are shorter than if you went for just a balance transfer card, or just a purchase card.
 If you have a large amount of debt that you can’t clear within the 0% period on a balance transfer and purchase card consider going for a pure balance transfer card with a longer 0% period and a separate purchase card.

 If you clear your credit card balance every month, and have no plans to build up any debt, a cashback credit card is a good option.
 These cards reward your good spending habits by giving you a percentage of your spending back in the form of cash.
 Typically, you get 1%-5% cashback.

 These are the credit cards you get offered at the till in various stores.
 They often have enticing introductory offers such as 10% off your shop that day or extra discounts on sale items.
 But, the big drawback is the extortionate rate of interest – 32%APR isn’t unheard of.
 So, in general, you should avoid store cards like the plague.
-Find a better option with our advanced credit matching technology.
+Find a better option with our credit card comparison table.

 The only time you should consider using one is if the initial discount is particularly good – 20% off a big clothing spend for example.
 In which case, take out the card and pay for your shopping then while you are still in the store ask for the payment phone number.
 As soon as you get home ring up and clear the balance and close the account.
 Just be aware that this will appear on your credit record and could affect other credit card applications.